 One last thing: you'll need to access the starter motor from underneath your car or pick-up or mini-van.
 So, you'll need to raise it up with a jack.
 Please use jack stands to hold the vehicle up in the air for the duration of the starter motor tests.
 Do no trust the jack at all!
 Think and breathe safety and take all necessary safety precautions.

 OK, enough yakking, here's the first test:

 With the car (or pick-up or mini-van) up in the air, place your multimeter in Volts DC mode.

-Now, ground the BLACK multimeter lead.
-You can accomplish this by touching (with the BLACK multimeter Lead) a clean and rust-free spot on the engine or on the vehicle frame.
+Now, Ground the black multimeter test lead.
+You can accomplish this by touching (with the black multimeter test lead) a clean and rust-free spot on the engine or on the vehicle frame.

-Here's a suggestion: It may hard to near impossible to find a clean and rust-free spot underneath your vehicle, so my suggestion to you is to use a jump start cable to ground the multimeter lead to a good ground spot on the engine (from the top of the vehicle) or directly on the battery negative terminal.
+Here's a suggestion: It may hard to near impossible to find a clean and rust-free spot underneath your vehicle, so my suggestion to you is to use a jump start cable to Ground the multimeter test lead to a good Ground spot on the engine (from the top of the vehicle) or directly on the battery negative (-) terminal.

 When you're ready, have your helper to crank the engine.

 Your starter motor won't turn over the engine, of course, but this is what the test requires.
-What you're doing here is verifying that the ignition switch and the transmission neutral safety switch are OK and delivering the Crank (Start) Signal to the starter motor solenoid's S terminal.
+What you're doing here is verifying that the ignition switch and the transmission neutral safety switch are OK and delivering the Start signal to the starter motor solenoid's S terminal.

 Your multimeter is going to register one of two results: Either 10 to 12 Volts DC or no voltage at all.